National Disability Insurance Scheme (NDIS)

 The National Disability Insurance Agency (NDIA) will partner with experienced early childhood providers in the local community to deliver the Early Childhood Intervention.
 These partners are teams of early childhood professionals experienced in early childhood intervention and will provide assistance, advice and access to early intervention and support for children.

 If a health professional finds a child aged 0-6 years may benefit from early childhood intervention or disability support under the NDIS they do not need to complete an access request form and instead should refer the parent/carer to the NDIS early childhood partner in the their area.

-Further details of Early Childhood partners will be available on the NDIS website when the NDIS becomes available in the Brisbane South PHN area.
+Further details of Early Childhood partners are available on the NDIS website.

 The NDIS is a source of support for people with disability and may fund: